OAID/Tengine/doc/operator_dev.md

 This document explains how to add a new operator into Tengine.
 - You should first add your **operator schema** in [operator](../operator)
-- then add your **operator implementation for execution** in [executor](../executor).
+- then add your **operator implementation for execution** in [executor](../executor/operator).
+    * executor/operator/arm64 (use AArch64 Instruction Set)
+    * executor/operator/common (pure C++/ use openblas)

 ## Operator Schema
 The operator schema will provide those information:
-- Operator name: the name represents the operation will be taken on the input tensors.
+- `Operator name`: the name represents the operation will be taken on the input tensors.
-- Input/Output tensor description: the place holder name, the data type, data layout(optional).
+- `Input/Output tensor` description: the place holder name, the data type, data layout(optional).
-- Operator parameter definition and the default values, if any.
+-` Operator parameter` definition and the default values, if any.
-- Document to describe what the operator will do and requirements on input/output.
+- `Document` to describe what the operator will do and requirements on input/output.
-- InferShape to calculate the shape of output tensors according the shape of input tensors.
+- `InferShape` to calculate the shape of output tensors according the shape of input tensors.

 ### 1. Operator with no Parameter